 - Continue stirring until the play dough comes together and there are no longer any really wet areas.

 - Once the play dough is no longer wet and has turned into a mass of dough, turn it out onto a cutting mat.

 - Using thick kitchen gloves to knead the dough and form a roll (as it will be hot!), cut off pieces to make as many dough balls as you desire colors.
 This recipe made 12 large dough balls.

-- Make a well in each dough ball and add essential oils and food coloring into each ball and place it into a quart-sized Ziploc bag.
+- Make a well in each dough ball and add essential oils and gel food coloring into each ball and place it into a quart-sized Ziploc bag.
 Knead the dough together with the oils and food coloring.

 - Once you get the color you desire, it is ready to play with.

 - Keep it refrigerated for as long as you desire to have it around to play with.
-If you plan to make new batches often, they will keep unrefrigerated for up to a few weeks.
+If you plan to make new batches often, it will keep unrefrigerated for up to a few weeks.

 Supply List for this Homemade Play Dough That Stays Soft for Months

 measuring spoons and cups